osheanman/osheanman.github.io/index.md

 ### UC Berkeley, Blackman Lab

 Undergraduate Volunteer Assistant
-05/2019– 08/2019
+05/2019-08/2019
 Berkeley, CA
+- Prepared, germinated, and planted sunflower samples.
--	Responsible for the preparing, germinating, and planting of sunflower samples, as well as the setting up and monitoring of data collecting equipment, that were used in an experiment examining sunflower circadian rhythm and heliotropism.
+- Set-up and monitored the data collection equipment used in an experiment examining sunflower circadian rhythm and heliotropism.

 ---